Our clients often ask us questions like:

 Help for Migrating and Modernizing Legacy Databases on AWS

 We have many customer success stories, but we’ll highlight one here in particular.
-Spark Networks, a global dating site company, needed to integrate a newly acquired dating platform, Zoosk, into its existing AWS environment without affecting users.
-Spark already used AWS, but Zoosk still ran many systems and applications in on-premises infrastructure, including a Microsoft SQL Server data warehouse.
-Using an Infrastructure as Code (IaC) approach, we migrated Zoosk’s databases to AWS.
-We then implemented several AWS services – Amazon RDS for Microsoft SQL, EC2, S3, and CloudWatch – to migrate databases from multiple database servers to AWS without disrupting services.
-Details are available in the case study.
+Spark Networks, a global dating site company, needed to integrate a newly acquired dating platform, Zoosk, into its existing AWS environment without causing any user disruptions.
+While Spark was already utilizing AWS, Zoosk had various systems and applications running in on-premises infrastructure, including a Microsoft SQL Server data warehouse.

-If you’re looking for similar results, contact us today about our database migration services.
+If you’re looking for similar results, contact ClearScale about our database migration services.